mohibmustafa/MaterialModels/README.md

-UMATS for various constitutive models
+UMATs for various constitutive models

 Material models are arranged in parent folders for small and finite strains